ursakacar/scribbles/notification-rollout/testing-notification-rollout.md

 `sourceFile` the file where the script will be saving notification versions and nonempty notifications, should be left as is

-`resultsFile` the file in which the script will output the result of each run, should be changes with each run
+`resultsFile` the file in which the script will output the result of each run, should be changes with each run, I use the same name as the patch file

 `setDists` the set distribution of notification groups